coyote4/PyTorch-YOLOv3/README.md

 $ mv YOUR_IMAGES data/custom/images
 ```

-Move your label to the following folder.
+Move your label files to the following folder.
 ```
 $ mv YOUR_LABELS data/custom/labels
 ```

-When the image data are loaded in, the label files are also loaded by locating it in 'data/custom/labels/YOUR_FILE.txt'.
+When the image data are loaded in, the label files are also loaded by locating them in 'data/custom/labels/YOUR_FILE.txt'.
-i.e., the names of image files are already macthed to the names of lable files. 'data/custom/images/YOUR_FILE.jpg' and 'data/custom/labels/YOUR_FILE.txt'.
+i.e., the names of image files are already matched to the names of lable files. 'data/custom/images/YOUR_FILE.jpg' and 'data/custom/labels/YOUR_FILE.txt'.

-Each row in the annotation file contains one bounding box; 'label_idx x_center y_center width height', scaled in [0, 1].
+Each row in the label file contains one bounding box; 'label_idx x_center y_center width height', scaled in [0,1].
-The label_idx is zero-indexed (the smallest class name index is 0 instead of 1) and corresponds to the row number of the class name in 'data/custom/classes.names'.
+The label_idx is zero-indexed (the smallest class-name index is 0 instead of 1) and corresponds to the row number of the class name in 'data/custom/classes.names'.
 e.g.,
 ```
 0 0.5 0.5 0.2 0.3
 ```
-means that a cat is at center of the image with width of 0.2 and height of 0.3.
+means that a cat is at the center of an image with width of 0.2 and height of 0.3.

 You can split your datasets into training and validation data by using listFiles.py.
 ```